carpentries-incubator/docker-introduction/episodes/docker-hub.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- A container registry is an online repository of container images.
+- An image registry is an online repository of container images.
-- "Docker Hub is the most widely used container registry."
+- "Docker Hub is the most widely used image registry."
 - Many Docker Hub container images are public, and may be officially endorsed.
 - Each Docker Hub page about a container image provides structured information and subheadings
 - Most Docker Hub pages about container images contain sections that provide examples of how to use those container images.
 - Many Docker Hub container images have multiple versions, indicated by tags.
-- The naming convention for Docker container images when using Podman is: `docker.io/OWNER/CONTAINER_IMAGE_NAME:TAG`
+- The naming convention for referring to container images stored in Docker Hub, when using Podman, is: `docker.io/OWNER/CONTAINER_IMAGE_NAME:TAG`

 ::::::::::::::::::::::::::::::::::::::::::::::::::